Open Bible Data Home About News OET Key

 like a lion that comes out of its den to attack other animals.

-The soldiers of that army
+The soldiers of that army have taken down their tents

-are already marching toward your land.
+and they are already marching toward your land.

-They will destroy your cities and leave them without any people still living in them.
+They will destroy your cities and leave them without any people still living in them.’

-8So, put on rough clothes
+8So, put on clothes that show that you are very sad.

 to show that you are very sorry for what you have done,